 Register by Clicking Here!

-Individuals who hold a Certificate of Eligibility (CE) for School Administrator and are offered a position requiring that certification (Superintendent, Assistant Superintendent, and Director with district-wide duties) are required to successfully complete a residency program while employed under the provisional certification.
+Individuals who hold a Certificate of Eligibility (CE) for School Administrator and are offered a position requiring that certification (Superintendent, Assistant Superintendent, and Director with district-wide duties) are required to successfully complete a residency program while employed under the Provisional School Administrator Certificate.
 In May 2015, the New Jersey Department of Education assigned the New Jersey Association of School Administrators the responsibility of administering the School Administrator Residency Program (SARP) in accordance with the requirements of the NJDOE Request for Qualifications.
 New Jersey School Administrators Education and Research Foundation (NJSAERF) is the co-host of the School Administrator Residency Program (SARP).

 The conceptual framework of the SARP reflects:

-1. alignment with new leadership standards, supported by a thorough understanding and application of the New Jersey Core Curriculum Content Standards, the New Jersey Professional Standards for Teachers as defined in NJAC 6A:9-3.3 and the New Jersey Standards for Professional Learning as defined in NJAC 6A:9C-3.3;
+- alignment with the National Policy Board Professional Standards for Educational Leaders, supported by a thorough understanding and application of the New Jersey Core Curriculum Content Standards, the New Jersey Professional Standards for Teachers as defined in NJAC 6A:9-3.3 and the New Jersey Standards for Professional Learning as defined in NJAC 6A:9C-3.3;

 The SARP is a highly individualized and personalized design, based on three interrelated components:

 Note: The above content represents a summary of the conceptual framework and program design.
-Details of the program are delineated in the NJSARP Handbook available to registered residents and DOE/NJASA-approved mentors.
+Details of the program are delineated in the NJSARP Handbook available to registered residents and NJDOE/NJASA-approved mentors.